teamhack2025-bit/energyservice/README.md

-# ⚡ Watts Next - Energy Management Platform
+# ⚡ Watts Next - Energy As A Service

 <div align="center">